YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 Applies to : TRM

 Enables or disables insert mode for the $PRINCIPAL device.
 When a terminal has INSERT mode enabled, input characters are inserted at the logical position in the input stream designated by the cursor, for example in the middle of the line/record.
 When a terminal has INSERT mode disabled, input characters overwrite existing characters in the input stream at the logical position designated by the cursor.
-The insert mode can be toggled within a direct mode line or if EDITING is enabled, a single READ argument’s input using the terminal’s INSERT key.
+The insert mode can be toggled within a direct mode line or if EDITING is enabled, a single READ argument's input using the terminal's INSERT key.
 The INSERT mode is reset to the default or what was last specified with USE at the beginning of each direct mode line or READ argument.

 By default, INSERT mode is enabled.